-We have audited the consolidated financial statements of ZALANDO SE, Berlin, its subsidiaries (the group), which comprise the consolidated statement of comprehensive income for the fiscal year from January 1 to December 31, 2020, the consolidated statement of financial position as at December 31, 2020, the consolidated statement of changes in equity and the consolidated statement of cash flows for the fiscal year from January 1 to December 31, 2020, and the notes to the consolidated financial statements, including a summary of significant accounting policies.
-We have also audited the group management report of ZALANDO SE, which was combined with the management report of the company, for the fiscal year from January 1 to December 31, 2020.
-In accordance with the German legal requirements, we have not audited the content of the parts of the group management report specified in the appendix to the auditor's report.
+We have audited the annual financial statements of ZALANDO SE, Berlin, which comprise the balance sheet as at December 31, 2020, and the income statement for the fiscal year from January 1 to December 31, 2020 and notes to the financial statements, including the accounting and valuation methods presented therein.
+In addition, we have audited the management report of ZALANDO SE, which is combined with the group management report, for the fiscal year from January 1 to December 31, 2020.
+In accordance with the German legal requirements, we have not audited the content of the parts of the management report specified in the appendix to the auditor's report.